 Where the land ends and the surf’s up.
 Cornwall is full of breathtakingly beautiful beaches, landscapes, rich in cultural heritage and there are times it feels like your not even in England anymore.

-We were near Newquay at Quintrell Downs had arranged a taxi minibus to drop us off and pick us up as there were 13 of us.
+In 2019 we were near Newquay at Quintrell Downs and had arranged a taxi minibus to drop us off and pick us up as there were 13 of us.
 This turned out to be a mistake as taxis in Newquay (maybe even Cornwall) are some of the most expensive I have ever experienced and I’d go as far as saying the most expensive taxi in the world!!
-We were picked up at Trethiggey Holiday Park and driven to Perranporth beach next to Percy Davy Close which is 9 miles and should take 16 minutes, but it was more 25.
-We rang A2B Taxis and on the phone we were quoted £3 or £4 per person with return for 13 people.
-However it was Pat’s Cabs that turned up, the driver asked again where we were going as we got in.
-Once we were in the minibus and travelling he then asked how many of us, we said 13 and he responded with that’ll be £130!!!!!! £10 each, £5 per person for each way.
-WTF we aren’t doing an airport run to Heathrow ffs!!
-He said they got the destination mixed up on the phone, which is a likely story.
-To make things worse he wanted the whole bill up front.
-We argued this as we said we had no guarantee that he would even come back as he would already have all our money and therefore could do a runner, so he wrote a receipt and signed it and still insisted on the full fare.
-To his due, he did pick us up again at midnight on the dot, but none of us were happy with the service and all felt that we had been totally ripped off.
-I expected the bill to be more around £70 and even then I thought that would’ve been on the expensive side.
+We were picked up at Trethiggey Holiday Park and driven to Perranporth beach next to Percy Davy Close which was a distance of 9 miles and should’ve taken 16 minutes, but this taxi took us 25 minutes.
+The taxi we used was A2B Taxis and while on the phone we were quoted £3 or £4 per person with return for 13 people.
+However it wasn’t A2B that turned up, a taxi called Pat’s Cabs picked us up.
+Before we got in the driver asked to confirm where we were going.
+Once we were all in the minibus and travelling on route he then asked how many of us were there, we said 13 of us and he then responded with that’ll be £130 then!!!!!! £10 each, £5 per person for each way.
+WTF, we aren’t doing an airport run to Heathrow ffs!!
+He said some excuse of they got the destination mixed up on the phone, which is a likely story.
+To make things worse he wanted the whole £130 bill up front.
+We then argued this, as we would have no guarantee that he would even come back to pick us up later as he would already have had all our money and therefore could do a runner.
+He wrote us a receipt and signed it as proof, but still insisted on the full fare there and then.
+We basically had to trust that this dude would return at the agreed place and time which Thankfully he did, midnight on the dot, but needless to say none of us were happy with the service and all felt that we had been totally ripped off.
+I expected the bill to be more around £70 knowing it’s expensive in Cornwall but even then I thought that would be on the extortionate side.

 If you don’t want to be completely ripped off DO NOT use A2B Taxis or perhaps any taxis at all, it’s probably best to drive yourself.